Alex Murdaugh charged with murder in deaths of wife, son

 “Alex wants his family, friends and everyone to know that he did not have anything to do with the murders of Maggie and Paul.
 He loved them more than anything in the world,” Murdaugh defense attorneys Jim Griffin and Dick Harpootlian said in a statement.

+Each murder indictment was one paragraph with exactly one new detail, accusing Murdaugh of killing his wife with a rifle and his son with a shotgun.
+They include no details on how police linked Murdaugh to the deaths after 13 months of investigation or why a man who had no criminal history and was part of a wealthy, well-connected family that dominated the legal community in tiny Hampton County might have wanted to kill his own family members.

+More information may be released in a bond hearing for the new charges, which has not been scheduled.
+Murdaugh is already in jail unable to pay a $7 million bond on the dozens of other charges.

-Murdaugh also was charged Thursday with possession of a weapon during a violent crime.
+Murdaugh also was charged Thursday with two counts of possession of a weapon during a violent crime, according to the indictments from a grand jury in Colleton County, site of the Murdaugh hunting estate where the killings happened.

-Murdaugh once worked for the century-old, family-founded law firm, which said in September that he was stealing money.

-Throughout the investigation, state police have released few details about the case, and Thursday's indictments were no exception.
+Throughout the investigation, state police have released few details about the case, even fighting a lawsuit in which The Post and Courier newspaper accused the agency of refusing to release information required by state law.
+Thursday's indictments were no exception.
 A joint statement from State Law Enforcement Division Chief Mark Keel and state Attorney General Alan Wilson said they wouldn't comment on specific evidence because the investigation remains active and a court case is pending.

 “Over the last 13 months, SLED agents and our partners have worked day in and day out to build a case against the person responsible for the murders of Maggie and Paul and to exclude those who were not.
 At no point did agents lose focus on this investigation," Keel said in the statement.